BinaryMuse/icebreaker/README.md

 object YourApp extends App {
   // Icebreaker uses a default implicit ExecutionContext if you don't supply one,
-  // but we'll need one anyway to evaluate the Future[Response] Icebreaker returns. import ExecutionContext.Implicits.global
+  // but we'll need one anyway to evaluate the Future[Response] Icebreaker returns.
+  // Most (all?) processors will also need an ExecutionContext. import ExecutionContext.Implicits.global

   // Create a stack of Processors to chain